ronkok/Hurmet/docs/manual.md

 ![integers, decimals, percentages, scientific notation, mixed fractions, or hexadecimal](images/NumberRailroad.svg)

-i>  Notice that a number literal must begin and end with a numeral, not a decimal
+{indented}
-    symbol.
+>  Notice that a number literal must begin and end with a numeral, not a decimal symbol.
 Hurmet will not recognize `5.` as a number.

    Hurmet’s default decimal symbol is a dot.
 You can choose instead to enter numbers with a decimal comma via a drop-down menu in the **Doc** menu.
 Numbers are never entered with a thousands separator, but they can be _displayed_ with one.

    Hurmet always saves a decimal symbol as a dot.
 It’s only the display that changes.

    While calculations are underway, Hurmet holds every number in memory in rational number format.
 The numerator and denominator are each integers of arbitrary length.
 So Hurmet can work precisely with numbers like 0.1 and 0¹⁄₃.
    Trignonometry and roots are done in double-precision floating point, good to about 15 significant digits.

 Complex Number

 :   One can write a complex number in two forms:

-    * ¢`a + j\ b`    The letter “¢`j`” is identical to ¢`√(-1)` by Hurmet definition.
-Be sure to write a space after ¢`j`.
+    * ¢`a ± b im `    The letters `im` are identical to ¢`√(-1)` by Hurmet definition.

     * ¢`r∠θ`    The characters `/_` will auto-correct into ∠ and ¢`θ` is in radians.